-Table 12: Effects of certification test.
+Table 12.
+Effects of certification test.
 Number of coupon tests=50.
 Number of element tests=3.

-t{mean} t{cov} P_f
+t {mean} t{cov} P_f

 Certification 1.253 0.114 1.27×10 -4

-No certification 1.244 0.119 2.31×10^{-4}
+No certification 1.244 0.119 2.31×10 -4

-No certification with adjusted mean thickness 1.253 0.119 1.94×10 -4
+No certification with 1.253 0.119 1.94×10 -4

+adjusted mean thickness

-9. Concluding remarks
+VII.
+Concluding remarks

 The effects of aircraft structural tests on aircraft structural safety were explored.
-In particular, we studied the effects of the number of coupon tests and the number of structural element tests on the weight and safety of the design.
-We simulated a structural design following the FAA regulations and drew from the results the following conclusions.
+In particular, the effects of the number of coupon tests and the number of structural element tests on the final distribution of the failure stress were investigated.
+We simulated a structural design following the FAA regulations and explored the tradeoffs between the number of tests, weight and probability of failure.
+From the results obtained in this study, following conclusions can be drawn.

-o As the number of coupon tests is increased, the mean allowable stress increases so the mean thickness reduces.
-While the standard deviation of the thickness decreases, the probability of failure increases as does

-- the probability of failing certification.
-This indicates that the FAA knockdown factor for compensating for small number of coupon tests is conservative. - o As the number of element tests is increased, the probability of failure reduces for the same weight.
-If we dispense with element tests, then we will need to put about 1% extra structural weight to achieve to the same probability of failure. - Element tests are found to be more influential than coupon tests, indicating that moving the RBDO may allow aircraft companies to reduce the number of coupon tests. - o If certification test is not performed, the probability of failure is increased by 54%, so the certification test is an effective way of maintaining the reliability.
+- As the number of coupon tests is increased, the mean allowable stress increases so the mean thickness reduces.
+While the standard deviation of the thickness decreases, the probability of failure increases as does the probability of failing certification.
+This indicates that the FAA knockdown factor for compensating for small number of coupon tests is conservative. - As the number of coupon tests is increased maintaining the same weight as the nominal case, the probability of failure reduces, but the rate of the reduction diminishes with the number of coupon tests.
+Overall, the number of coupon tests has only marginal effect on probability of failure. - If the number of element tests is increased, the probability of failure reduces for the same weight, and the rate of this reduction decreases with the number of tests. - If we want to dispense with element tests, then we will need to put about 1% extra structural weight to achieve to the same probability of failure. - o If certification test is not performed, the probability of failure is increased by 54%, so the certification test is an effective way of maintaining the reliability.